 Yes, there is such a thing and yes, it could happen during your travels: if you’re headed to a rainforest or to a hot and moist natural destination, do NOT leave your leech socks at home.
 Period.

-Tropical rainforests are wonderful environments but the wetter the weather, the hungrier leeches get for your flesh, a fact most tourism boards and travel agencies will underplay.
-(If you're thinking eeewwww and you've already read enough, just head to Amazon and buy a pair of insect-repellent socks.)
+Tropical rainforests are wonderful environments.
+But, the wetter the weather, the hungrier leeches get for your flesh, a fact most tourism boards and travel agencies will underplay.
+When I was traveling in Borneo, leech protection was an important part of everyday life.
+(If you’re thinking eeewwww and you’ve already read enough, just head to Amazon and buy a pair of anti-leech socks.)

 At first sight, they look harmless.
 I mean – look at this little tiger leech: not attractive, certainly, but not deadly either.